barrachi/qtarmsim/INSTALL.rst

 dependencies: `Ruby <https://www.ruby-lang.org/en/>`_ and the `GNU Gcc toolchain targeting the ARM EABI platform <http://gcc.gnu.org/>`_.
-The next subsections describe how to install QtARMSim, ARMSim, and their dependencies on GNU/Linux and on Windows.
+The next subsections describe how to install QtARMSim, ARMSim, and their dependencies on GNU/Linux, Windows and Mac OS X.

 1.1 Installing QtARMSim on GNU/Linux